Dyslexia Work Group

 Dyslexia means a specific learning disorder that is neurological in origin and that is characterized by unexpected difficulties with accurate or fluent word recognition and by poor spelling and decoding abilities that are not consistent with the person's intelligence, motivation, and sensory capabilities.
 These difficulties typically result from a deficit in the phonological components of language that is often unexpected in relation to other cognitive abilities.
 Secondary consequences may include problems in reading comprehension and reduced reading experience that can impede growth of vocabulary and background knowledge.

-We are excited to be able to support our students with dyslexia as we begin this process.
 For more information about E2SSB 6162 or Shoreline’s Dyslexia Work Group, please contact Ellen Kaje, Director of Categorical Programs.